-Capitalization Policy Estimated Useful Life Land Any amount N/A Land Improvements \$ 10,000.00 10 to 60 years Buildings and Improvements \$ 10,000.00 20 to 60 years Equipment \$ 10,000.00 4 to 20 years Intangible Assets \$ 250,000.00 Individually determined
+Capitalization Estimated

+Policy Useful Life

+Land All N/A

+Land Improvements \$ 10,000.00 15 to 80 years

+Buildings and Improvements \$ 10,000.00 10 to 80 years

+Equipment \$ 10,000.00 3 to 20 years

+Intangible Assets \$ 100,000.00 Individually Determined

-Intangible Right-To-Use Assets
+Intangible Right-to-Use Assets

 Leases, as a lessee, are included as intangible right-to-use assets and lease obligations on the Statement of Net Position.
 An intangible right-to-use asset represents the School District's right to use an underlying asset for the lease term.
 Lease obligations represent the School District's liability to make lease payments arising from the lease agreement.
 Intangible right-to-use assets and lease obligations are recognized based on the present value of lease payments over the lease term, where the initial term exceeds 12 months.
 Residual value guarantees and the value of an option to extend or terminate a lease are reflected to the extent it is reasonably certain to be paid or exercised.
 Variable payments based on future performance or usage are not included in the measurement of the lease liability.
-Intangible right-to-use assets are amortized using a straight-line basis over the shorter of the lease term or useful life of the underlying asset.
+Intangible rightto-use assets are amortized using a straight-line basis over the shorter of the lease term or useful life of the underlying asset.

-Capitalization thresholds of intangible right-to-use assets reported in the government-wide statements are the same as those assets acquired through normal acquisition.
+Capitalization thresholds of intangible right-to-use assets reported in the government-wide statements are as follows: